 To view only a certain category of experiments, for example, the ones currently running, you can use the filter on the upper right corner, as seen in the GIF below.

 Only unique visitors/conversions will be shown in the analytics data inside an experiment.
-You can still see the total number in the analytics view for the page in question.
+You can still see the total number on the Analytics dashboard for the page in question.

 If you have an experiment for a page, this will show in the main Landing Pages view next to the page, displaying the status of the experiment, as seen below.
 Clicking that information will take you to the experiment's page.